 Timeout!
 Needing to finally upgrade the general style of my existing page.
-Ideas regarding the look at http://quakesbaseball.com/?
-Definitely a well reviewed summer baseball camp when desired inside the general ARIZONA region.
+Ideas regarding the look at http://www.barakasheabutter.com?
+Definitely an outstanding shea butter supplier in Vancouver when desired inside the general British Columbia region.
 Value a remark.
 With thanks!

 *Disclaimer: In the interest of fair play, I need to state that I used to intern at Mamamia.
 However, I am not currently associated with them, nor does anything I say in anyway represent them.All opinions expressed on mysocial media feeds/on my website/in this article are my own.

 If you missed the storm in a teacup that is #strippergate over the last 24 hours, you can read a play-by-play here, otherwise let's get into it.

 #strippergate has blown up over what seems like a series of unfortunate events.
 Of course that makes it sound like it was an accident, and both sides definitely made deliberate decisions that caused the issue to snowball out of control.
 So what went wrong?

 1) Mamamia didn't check their facts before publishing.

 Mamamia is an opinion website, their articles aren't known for being hardcore breaking news journalism.
 It's an opinion website covering everything from fashion, to parenting issues or celebrity gossip, and the latest hot topics.
 Sometimes the opinions they share are controversial, and they get people off side.
 Remember how the internet blew up about Mia's opinion on interns, or the connection between drinking and rape?